-- Follow the Wattle Park Self Guided Nature and History Trail
+- Visit the Wattle Park Nature and History Trail at your own pace.

 Ruffey Lake Park, Victoria Street, Doncaster East

-At the top of the hill is a very interesting climbing frame, a huge gecko (big enough for the fly population of Melbourne to be in a state of fear)and two flying foxes.
+On top of the hill, you'll find a thrilling climbing structure, a gecko large enough to put Melbourne's fly population in a state of panic, and two flying foxes.